 Plan the tearoff before you price it

 Before the bid goes out, decide the tearoff plan, dumpster count, and crew size.
 A 34-square tearoff with two dumpster swaps and a steep back slope is a different job than the square count alone suggests.
-Plan it, then price it.
+Plan it on paper, then price it, so the schedule and the number match the roof.

 - Set crew size and days against the actual pitch and access